Racheal-Aw/Machine-Learning-Based-Spotify-Song-Clustering/README.md

   The data was first scaled using MinMaxScaler to normalize feature values.

-  The optimal number of clusters was determined using the Silhouette Method.
+  The optimal number of clusters was determined using the Silhouette Method as shown below:

   Songs with similar characteristics were grouped into the same cluster by the K-Means algorithm.